Augmented pseudo-marginal Metropolis-Hastings for partially observed diffusion processes: Augmented CPMMH (aCPMMH)

 corresponding to a MH step that uses a RWM proposal to obtain $x_t'$ and then conditional on this value, uses the bridge construct to propose $x_{(t-1,t)}'$ and $x_{(t,t+1)}'$.
 Step 1 of the Gibbs sampler is equivalent to the reparameterisation used by the modified innovation scheme.
 Rather than update $\theta$ conditional on $x$ (and $y$), the innovations $u$ are the effective component being conditioned on.
 The motivation for this reparameterisation is to break down the well known problematic dependence between $\theta$ and $x$ \citep{StramRobe01}.
 To make the connection clear, note that upon combining (\ref{margll}) with (\ref{transEst}) and substituting the result into the acceptance probability in (\ref{aprob2}), we obtain

-It is straightforward to show that $\prod_{t=0}^{n-1}g(x_{(t,t+1)}|x_t,x_{t+1},\theta)^{-1}$ is the Jacobian associated with the change of variables (from $x$ to $u$) and therefore the above acceptance probability coincides with that obtained for the parameter update in the modified innovation scheme \citep[see e.g. page 14 of][]{GoliWilk10}.
+It is straightforward to show that the Jacobian associated with the change of variables (from $x$ to $u$) is given by $\prod_{t=0}^{n-1}g(x_{(t,t+1)}|x_t,x_{t+1},\theta)^{-1}$ and therefore the above acceptance probability coincides with that obtained for the parameter update in the modified innovation scheme \citep[see e.g. page 14 of][]{GoliWilk10}.

 For $N=1$ and $0<\rho<1$, aCPMMH can be seen as an extension of the modified innovation scheme that uses a Crank-Nicolson proposal for the innovations.
 A recent application can be found in \cite{Arnaudon20}.
 We assess the performance of aCPMMH for different values of $\rho$ and $N$ in Section~\ref{sec:app}.